-North of the Internet is a daily series of conversations with musicians, artists, filmmakers and human beings all over the world, curated by Julien Fernandez and Morgan Enos.
+North of the Internet is a daily series of conversations with musicians, visual artists, filmmakers and other creative human beings all over the world, curated by Julien Fernandez and Morgan Enos.

-The premise is simple – we try to have an extraordinary conversation with an artist, musician or creative human being.
+The premise is simple – we try to have an extraordinary conversation with a creative human being.

-Then, they have the option to go on to interview someone else themselves.
+Then, they have the option to go on to have a conversation with someone else themselves.
 This can be anyone of their choosing, and their personal network may continue or stop with them.

 We aim to revisit the art of conversation, and explore the possibility of a new realm for creatives outside the linear, predictable form of mass media.

-This way, North of the Internet is out of control and deliberately offers itself to the unknown – much like these artists themselves.
+This way, North of the Internet is out of control and deliberately offers itself to the unknown – much like our subjects themselves.